MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ![Duplicate SMB rules](../Images/Screenshots/duplicate-smb-rules.png)

 Moreover, both ports 135 and 445 need to be accessible by all Windows clients for Active Directory to function properly.
-To keep the configuration readable, it is reasonable to consolidate the redundant rules, and to create a single firewall rule for each static port number.
+To keep the configuration readable, it is reasonable to consolidate the redundant rules and to create a single firewall rule for each static port number.

 ### Issues with Predefined Address Sets